slipke/csm_ss15_sem_team_vagrant/puppet.md

 Puppet typically runs in a master/slave architecture, where the master server holds the configurations, which can requested by the slaves (nodes).
 The nodes require the _Puppet Agent_ application to be installed, which typically runs in the background.
 The servers need the [_Puppet Server_](http://docs.puppetlabs.com/puppetserver/1.0/index.html) application, typically managed by a web-server as a rack application.
-After a given time every node syncs with the puppet master server by sending facts, which expects a compiled catalog as response.
+After a given time every node syncs with the puppet master server by sending facts, and expects a compiled catalog as response.

 ## Puppet Apply

 Puppet can also run in a standalone version, which is called _Puppet Apply_. _Puppet Apply_ periodically compiles the catalog (via i.e. a cron-job) and checks the current system for changes, and if needed applies them.

 ## Differences between agent/master &amp; puppet apply

 - In puppet apply every node has access to the full knowledge
 - Agent / master handles all reports centrally
-- In puppet apply every node needs to be synced if a change was made, in agent/master only the master server needs to be updated
+- In puppet apply every node needs to be synced if a change on the manifests was made, in agent/master only the master server needs to be updated
 - Puppet apply needs more resources (since all nodes have to compile their own catalog)
 - Master/Slave need a big master server (lots of RAM and CPU) with a fast disk
 - Agents need good network to reach master servers

 ## Compiling a catalog

+@@@ WIP @@@

 1. Retrieve the node object
 2. Set Variables from the Node Object, from Facts, and from the Certificate